 Yooka-Laylee, by all means, should have been well received.
-It is a game that seeks to return to a bygone era that most gamers grew up in and fell in love with gaming in the first place during, and was created by a team made up of former employees of Rare working on a spiritual successor to Banjo Tooie that doesn’t involve car building or the god damned Kinect.
-Yooka-Laylee is what Banjo Kazooie: Nuts and Bolts should have been and more.
-I was very glad I got the chance to play this game and already feel that I am profoundly lucky to have gotten this and NieR Automata in the first half of 2017, and maybe if things keep up this way, it will make up for being stuck living under the rule of a Napoleonic cheetoh with a nebula sized ego and atom sized hands.
+It is a game that seeks to return to a bygone era where most gamers grew up in and fell in love with gaming, and was created by a team made up of former employees of Rare working on a spiritual successor to Banjo-Tooie that doesn’t involve car building or the god damned Kinect.
+Yooka-Laylee is what Banjo-Kazooie: Nuts and Bolts should have been and more.
+I was very glad I got the chance to play this game and already feel that I am profoundly lucky to have gotten this and NieR Automata in the first half of 2017, and maybe if things keep up this way, it will make up for being stuck living under the rule of a Napoleonic cheetoh with a nebula sized ego and an atom sized dong.

 As one can already tell, this is likely going to be one of the most opinionated and possibly polarizing reviews I write, mainly because I’m also going to be addressing a lot of the criticisms this game received in addition to my own critique of the game in question.
 Yes, it is true that everyone has a right to their opinion, but unfortunately for any who use it as an excuse to silence criticism; that also includes a right to opinions about your opinions.
 Opinions on their own mean nothing; what matters is if one can back them up and I don’t feel this game’s detractors have even come close to creating a decent argument against it.
 Yes I also enjoyed other games that were mobbed by critics or fans such as Time and Eternity, Hyperdimension Neptunia, or Corpse Party: Blood Drive, but I can at least see WHY people didn’t like those, I just disagreed with them.
 In the case of Yooka-Laylee, I don’t even know if this many people actually disliked it or if everyone just started saying it was bad because some popular reviewer said so.